-If there is one thing that you have to have when lighting indoor fires of any kind, it has to be a fire guard.
-It is a close weave metal stand that sits in front of the fire to stop any sparks that might be ejected by your fire landing onto your hearth rug and potentially causing a fire.
+If there is one thing that you must have when lighting indoor fires of any kind, it has to be a fire guard.
+It is a close weave metal stand, which sits in front of the fire to stop any sparks that might be ejected by your fire landing onto your hearth rug and potentially causing a fire.
 It also protects small children and family pets from getting too close to the hot fire or stove.

 This is often considered as a decorative piece and is otherwise known as dog irons.
-They are usually made up of two horizontal bars that supports the logs placed in the hearth and allow air to pass through the stacked logs.
-They help the fire to burn and prevents a build-up of smoke.
+They are usually made up of two horizontal bars that supports the logs placed in the hearth, and allow air to pass through the stacked logs.
+They help the fire to burn and prevent a build-up of smoke.

 This is a small metal bucket with a handle.
 There are several different varieties to be bought, but essentially they do the same job.
 They enable you to put the sometimes warm or even hot cinders into a receptacle to be disposed of.
 Some people use their ash to help fertilise the garden, and have proven to work when placed around the foot of rose bushes.

 If you have any of your own top tips for tools of the trade, then we would love to hear them!
 Please share to our Facebook page, tweet us or send us an email.